 For the most part, products available for purchase in Pennsylvania stories are safe to use so long as consumers follow included instructions and take appropriate safety precautions.
 Unfortunately, this is not always the case, resulting in many product recalls over the years.

 The prospect of filing a civil suit against a large manufacturing company may seem daunting, but a Montgomery County defective products lawyer could serve as a powerful ally.
-By working with you to gather evidence of negligence and demonstrate the damages you suffered, a dedicated personal injury attorney may be able to help you recover suitable compensation for all your injuries and losses.
+By working with you to gather evidence of negligence and demonstrate the damages you suffered, a dedicated injury attorney may be able to help you recover suitable compensation for all your injuries and losses.